jjzazuet/aws-cheatsheets/DVA-C01-dynamodb.md

 - Local secondary indexes (max 5 per table) share the same primary key with the table.
     - Shares read and write throughput capacity with the base table.
     - Provides strong consistency in query results.
-- Global secondary indexes (max 20) have a different primary key.
+- Global secondary indexes (max 20) have a different partition key.
   - Has no size limit.
   - Has its own read and write capacity.
+  - Support eventual consistency only.

+To avoid potential throttling, the provisioned write capacity for a global secondary index should be equal or greater than the write capacity of the base table since new updates will write to both the base table and global secondary index.

 ## Queries